TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 105/Psalms 105.22.md

 ---

-To bind his princes at his pleasure, And teach his elders wisdom.
+to discipline his princes at his pleasure, and to teach his elders wisdom.